silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 usage_key = course_key.make_usage_key_from_deprecated_string('i4x://org/course/category/name')
 ```

+*Note*: Try not to use this pattern.
+Use it only when absolutely necessary.

 ## Getting information out of Opaque Keys

 It is possible to get information from these objects.
 For example, if you are given a `course_key`, you can use `course_key.org` to get the organization the course belongs to.
 The specific pieces of information that can be retrieved from the keys is dependent on the type of key.
 Check the implementation of the key to see what pieces of information are available.